JamesMorrow1024/NoahAI/README.md

 ```

 ## **Inference server**

+1. Unzip inference.zip and run the app with npm.
 This project includes a server that can be used for inference.
 The server is implemented in Flask and exposes a `/predict` endpoint that accepts POST requests with the data to predict.

 The server is started by running the `main.py` script with the `listen` command.
 When the server is started, it loads the trained model from the `.h5` file.